Ana Laura López de la Torre (1969, Uruguay)

 My commission record in the UK includes works and projects for the ICA (Institute of Contemporary Art), Whitechapel Gallery, Arts & Business, Gasworks, Tate Modern, Tate Britain and the South London Gallery.
 My work in Europe includes also projects at La Casa Encendida (Spain), de kunstbank (Belgium) and Demokratische Kunstwochen (Switzerland).
 The majority of my artistic production has been done in close collaboration with other artists, with community organisations and people from all walks of life.

 In 2012, after 22 years abroad, I returned with my daughter to live permanently in Uruguay.
 Currently I am completing doctoral studies at Chelsea College of Art & Design, thanks to a studentship from the University of the Arts, London.
-My research project Living together: The artist as a neighbour, studies the effects in the life of communities, of the activity of artists who chose to work in their own neighbourhoods of residency.
+My research project Living together: The artist as a neighbour, studies the practices of artists who chose to work in their own neighbourhoods of residency and belonging.
 The practical element of my doctoral thesis is Tulse Hill Diaries, an artist book that narrates two years of my life as a neighbour and artist in Tulse Hill Estate, a social housing estate in South London where I lived 16 years.

 I currently work at UTU (Universidad del Trabajo del Uruguay), and I am also the Coordinator of the first Uruguayan postgraduate course in Cultural Management, at the Espacio Interdisciplinario of the Universidad de la República.
-When life allows it, I work together with other women on a project entitled Minando Montevideo.
-Throughout 2013 I developed a commission for the 9th Mercosur Biennale (Porto Alegre, Brasil), a work exploring the relationship of the people of Porto Alegre to issues of property, use and care of water. con un proyecto explorando la relación de los Portoalegrenses con la propiedad, uso y cuidado del agua.
+I also lecture at the BA in Audiovisual Ingeneering of the Universidad Católica del Uruguay.
+In 2013 I participated as an invited artist in the 9na Bienal del Mercosur (Porto Alegre, Brasil), with a project tracking the relationship of people in Porto Alegre to issues of property, use and care of water. con un proyecto explorando la relación de los Portoalegrenses con la propiedad, uso y cuidado del agua.